mohamedmohsen20/tutorials/lessons/083/README.md

 - What is PKI(Public key infrastructure)?
 - Cert manager components
 - Difference between Issuer vs ClusterIssuer (Namespaced/K8s secrets location)
-- 1,2 use cases for Internal services such as Grafana, example 3 for publicly facing
 - How DNS works and how to resolve private DNS such as route53

 ## Deploy Prometheus on Kubernetes